 Winter in Swedish Lapland has a lot to offer, especially when it comes to getting physical.

-You can use Granö Beckasin as a base for the following wintertime adventures:
+You can use Granö Beckasin as a base for many wintertime adventures:

-As you can see, the Västerbotten region of Swedish Lapland is a natural playground for adventure sports, wildlife, and spending time in nature.
+As you can see, the Västerbotten region of Swedish Lapland is a playground for adventure sports, wildlife, and time in nature.

 Based on my three-night stay, I highly recommend Granö Beckasin as your base for adventure in northern Sweden.